DoSOCSv2/DoSOCSv2/README.md

     postgres=# create role spdx with login password 'spdx';
     postgres=# create database spdx with owner spdx;

+Generate an initial config file:

+    $ dosocs2 newconfig
+    dosocs2: wrote config file to /home/tgurney/.config/dosocs2/dosocs2.conf

-Then edit `src/settings.py` and make sure you are pointed to the correct PostgreSQL server, with a valid username/password.
+Then open up the config file and make sure you are pointed to the correct PostgreSQL server, with a valid username/password.
 You also need to set the path of the default `nomos` scanner (part of FOSSology) if it is not already correct.

-Finally, you have to run `dosocs2 --init` to create all necessary tables and views.
-That's it!
+Finally, to create all necessary tables and views in the database:

+    $ dosocs2 dbinit

 Usage
 -----

-NOTE: The current interface is clunky and subject to change.

 To scan a package and store its information in the database:

-    $ dosocs2 package.tar.gz
+    $ dosocs2 scan package.tar.gz
     package_id: 456

 No document has been created yet.
 To create one in the database (specifying the package ID):

-    $ dosocs2 -c 456
+    $ dosocs2 generate 456
     document_id: 123

-Then, to compile and output the document:
+Then, to compile and output the document in tag-value format:

-    $ dosocs2 -i 123 -p tag
+    $ dosocs2 print 123
     [... document output here ...]

-Currently only 'tag' format is supported.

 History